 At the death of Emperor Claudius in 54 AD his wife Agrippina promoted the construction of a temple dedicated

-to him on the northern part of the Celio hill: Roman architects modified the hill
+to him on the northern part of the Caelian Hill.
+Roman engineers modified the hill

 to obtain a large terrace at the centre of which the temple was to be built.
-Work was soon halted by Emperor Nero which included the area in his Domus Aurea; instead of a temple to his stepfather he preferred to have a large fountain.
+Work was halted by Emperor Nero who included the area in his Domus Aurea; instead of a temple to his stepfather he preferred to have a large fountain.

 The temple was eventually built by Emperor Vespasian: it is entirely lost.